Militello in Val di Catania

 - Day Trip to Caltagirone: Around 40 minutes away by road, Caltagirone is renowned for its ceramic traditions and the monumental Scalinata di Santa Maria del Monte.
 A visit offers the chance to explore artisan workshops, admire Baroque churches, and discover one of Sicily’s most artistically rich towns, making it a rewarding complement to a stay in Militello.

-My recommended restaurants in Militello in Val di Catania and the local area:
+Militello in Val di Catania Tours and Activities

 - Ristorante La Piazzetta: Situated in the heart of Militello in Val di Catania, Ristorante La Piazzetta offers traditional Sicilian cuisine in a charming setting.
 The menu features local specialties, including pasta alla Norma and fresh fish from the region.
 The cosy atmosphere and outdoor seating area provide a perfect backdrop for a relaxed meal.
 Price guide: €€ (Mid-range)